- Should I have auto insurance?

 - My son will be moving to the United States temporarily to attend school.
 He will be driving his own car there.
 Does he need to purchase U.S. insurance?

 As long as he still has a permanent residence in Canada and is just away to attend school, he can continue to use his Canadian insurance policy.
-However, you should advise us if you are going to be living in a different geographical area, even on a temporary basis.
-The insurance company will then alter the premium to reflect the increased (or decreased) risk of the insured driving in that area.

 - Will my auto insurance cover me if I hit a deer or other wildlife?